BaCa2-project/BaCa2/README.md

 2. **`course`** - responsible for management of tasks, submissions and other data and functionalities internal to any given course

-3. **`package`** - used to represent to communicate with BaCa2-package-manager and represent its packages within the web app
+3. **`package`** - used to communicate with BaCa2-package-manager and represent its packages within the web app

 ## Contributors